I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Regions Where GeForce Now is Available

-If you’re gaming with players in other countries, you might find there are games in their library that you are not able to play.
+If you’re gaming with players in other countries, you might find some games in their libraries that you cannot play.
 This can happen when certain games are prohibited in certain countries.

 How Much Does GeForce Now Cost?

-Like most cloud gaming services, GeForce has a tier that’s is free to use.
-That enables you to get started quickly, create an account and start playing your favorite games.
+Like most cloud gaming services, GeForce has a tier that is free to use.
+That enables you to get started quickly, create an account, and play your favorite games.

 There are two membership options for GeForce Now: Free and Founders.